-Last week’s report by Social Security’s Trustees that the system’s trust funds could be exhausted by 2033 — three year’s earlier than the prior year’s estimate — ought to be a wake-up call for Democrats and Republicans to put country above party.
+A RECENT report by the Social Security Board of Trustees that the system’s trust funds could be exhausted by 2033 — three years earlier than the prior year’s estimate — ought to be a wake-up call for Democrats and Republicans to put country above party.
 It’s time to stop kicking the can down the road and work together toward a goal we all share: retirement security.
 As Americans live longer and our population ages, we need a reliable retirement system with strong public and private elements.

 We are two executives with different views — one an FDR Democrat who heads a nonprofit health plan, the other a Reagan Republican who leads a private investment firm.
 But on the core issue of retirement security, we share common ground.
 We believe that Social Security, the most successful government program in our country’s history, is an indispensable base for all Americans’ retirement security.
 It needs to be preserved, and its solvency guaranteed.
 In addition, the system should be backed up by a robust private workplace savings system that all working Americans have access to.

 Social Security does have assets to meet its current obligations.
 It holds $2.7 trillion in special federal government bonds in its trust fund.
 But as its trustees’ reports show, the system also faces a multi-trillion dollar funding shortfall over the next 75 years.
 Absent reform, trust fund assets could be exhausted by 2033 — leading to an abrupt drop of roughly 25 percent in a current 40-year-old’s future benefits.
 The uncertainty that this funding gap creates is what undermines so many peoples’ confidence in the system today.

 The good news is that relatively manageable reforms today can make the system solvent for generations — and avoid the vastly more painful cuts that continued delay would cause.
 There is certainly plenty of precedent for action.